The recipe prices will vary based on fluctuating grocery costs. Please use what is posted as a guide.

-My Apple Pancakes with Cinnamon Maple Syrup can be made dairy-free and create the perfect crust around the edges with a caramelized sweet apple on the bottom.
-Yes, please!
+These Apple Pancakes with Cinnamon Maple Syrup can be made dairy-free.
+They have the perfect crust around the edges with a caramelized sweet apple on the bottom.

-Pancakes, they’re fluffy, uniformly sacked one-by-one in an upward tower, and they can be made on the fly!
+Pancakes, they’re fluffy, uniformly stacked one by one in an upward tower, and they can be made on the fly!
 A home on the weekend wouldn’t be complete without them.
-It’s the perfect fast breakfast just like my breakfast tahini cookies.
+It’s the perfect fast breakfast just like my sweet potato cookies.

 Ingredients you will need to make Apple Pancakes:

 Flour– this will be the flour of choice.
-I have yet to use any gluten-free flours.
+I have yet to use any gluten-free flour.

 Eggs– will be the binder holding all the ingredients together.

-Apple sauce – will not only give additional moister, but it will also add more Apple flavor.
+Apple sauce – will not only give additional moisture, but it will also add more Apple flavor.